JullianaNepomuceno/JullianaNepomuceno/README.md

 - 🛠️ Designing modular, scalable, and maintainable applications
 - 🌐 Building responsive and user-friendly web experiences
 - 🔗 Developing RESTful APIs and backend systems with Spring Boot
+- ☁️ Exploring cloud technologies and deployment workflows with AWS
 - 🤝 Bridging creativity with technical problem-solving

 ---